About Utah Horseback Riding Vacations

 Utah’s canyonlands was the last explored region in the continental United States.
 Bounded by the Grand Canyon on the south and the Uintah Basin on the north, this New England sized landform is often referred to as the Canyonlands, Canyon Country or 4-Corners Area.
 It is the largest tract of unspoiled territory in the lower forty-eight and is the home of more formally designated parks, monuments, conservation and wilderness areas than you can shake a stick at.
 Modern writers have mythologized this landscape as the “Great Back-of-Beyond” and “The Place Nobody Knew”.

-Pat Kearney along with her husband Gary George of Hondoo Rivers & Trails have been exploring Utah on horseback for over 30 years.
+Pat Kearney along with her husband Gary George of Hondoo Rivers & Trails have been exploring Utah on horseback for 46 years.
 She takes riders on multi-day camping and inn to inn rides through some of Utah’s most stunning national parks and areas for viewing wildlife and wild horses--- like Capitol Reef National Park.
 Hondoo’s trips focus on scenic and distinctive landforms in the middle section of the Colorado Plateau west of the Colorado River.

 Hondoo outfits a full schedule of multi-day horseback riding vacations featuring camping or inn lodging.
 They can also arrange custom day or multi-day backcountry trips which afford you the opportunity to travel Utah by vehicle, horse, raft, or/and foot.